anshu0612/geocoded-tweets-analysis-dashboard/README.md

 # Visualizing the key insights from custom country-specific or global level tweets data

-The application starts processing tweets that are ingested into the remote MongoDB server.

 ####  Step 1: Collect tweets

 The below steps are a guide to collecting keywords and hashtags specific tweets using the [Twitter Streaming API](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet) and ingesting them into MongoDB.